 How many spots are available in the Traditional BSN program?
 Approximately how many applicants do you consider for those spots?
 We accept 66-72 students each fall to the Traditional BSN program.
 The class is comprised of students that have completed their prerequisites through the Regis University full-time pre-nursing program in Regis College and transfer students who have applied after attending another institution to complete their prerequisites.
 There are approximately 200 candidates considered for the program each year.

 What GPA is required to apply to the Traditional BSN program?
-Although the minimum GPA needed to apply is 2.5, the majority of students accepted to the Traditional BSN program have well above the minimum.
-The average cumulative GPA of the Fall 2012 class was a 3.5 and the average science GPA was a 3.4.
+Although the minimum GPA needed to apply is 2.75, the majority of students accepted to the Traditional BSN program have well above the minimum.

 When does the Traditional BSN program start?
 How long is the program?
 The program starts once a year in the Fall semester (typically the end of August).
 Traditional BSN students complete the nursing curriculum and clinicals in four semesters with a summer break between the junior and senior year.

 What is the typical schedule for a Traditional BSN student?
 Traditional BSN students have a full-time schedule.
 Classes are typically scheduled during the day, Monday through Friday.
-Class and labs are scheduled Monday through Wednesday, on the main Denver campus at 50th and Lowell.
+Class and labs are scheduled Monday through Wednesday, on the Northwest Denver (Lowell) Campus at 50th and Lowell.
 Clinical rotations are typically scheduled on Thursday and Friday.